Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 # Storage conditions

-Describing the biocatalyst involves specifying its storage conditions before use in the reaction.
+The description of the biocatalyst also includes information on its storage conditions prior to use in the reaction.
+No information is required for fresh production without storage.

 <details> <Summary>Storage conditions</Summary>